mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:     Can only be attacked or counter attacked by units that are adjacent to it.

 name:     Aer Pridebeak
-text:     Whenever your opponent casts a spell, restore 1 Health to your General.
+text:     Whenever your opponent casts a spell, restore 1❤️ to your General.

 name:     Alcuin Loremaster
 text:     **Deploy**: Put a copy of the most recently cast spell into your hand.